0mWindyBug/0mWindyBug.github.io/_posts/2024-07-12-RansomGuard.md

 ## Ransomware variations
-We have to consider all the variants of the encryption process, It can happen very differently.
+We have to consider all the variants of the encryption process, as it can happen very differently. <br/>
-The most popular variation is where the files are opened in R/W, read and encrypted in place, closed, and then renamed. <br/> Another option is leveraging memory mapped files and letting the system process initiate the actual write, this trick alonse was enough for ransomwares like Maze to evade certian Anti Viruses's Anti Ransomware components <br/>.
-Another way could be creating  a copy of the file with the new name ,  opened in W, the original file is read, its encrypted content is written inside and the original file is deleted.<br/>
+The most popular variation is where the files are opened in R/W, read and encrypted in place, closed, and then (optionally) renamed. <br/> Another option is memory mapping the files , from a ransomware prespective not only that it's faster,  it can be more evasive as the write is initiated by the system process rather than the malicious one. <br/> This trick alone was enough for Maze and other ransomware families to evade security solutions<br/>.
+Yet another way could be creating a copy of the file with the new name , opened for W, the original file is read, its encrypted content is written inside and the original file is deleted.<br/>
+Whilst there are other possiblities , we are going to tackle those 3 as they are (by far) the most commonly  seen in ransomwares in the wild. <br/>